MicroStrategy/embedding-sdk-docs/CONTRIBUTING.md

 Before you begin:

-- This site is powered by Eleventy.
+- This site is powered by Docusaurus.
 Check to see if you're on the [version of node we support](contributing/development.md).
 - Have you read the [code of conduct](CODE_OF_CONDUCT.md)?
-- Check out the [existing issues](https://github.microstrategy.com/Tech/embedding-sdk-docs/issues) & see if we [accept contributions](#types-of-contributions-memo) for your type of issue.
+- Check out the [existing issues](https://github.microstrategy.com/Tech/embedding-sdk-docs-v2/issues) & see if we [accept contributions](#types-of-contributions-memo) for your type of issue.

 ### Use the 'Edit' button

 Navigating a new codebase can be challenging, so we're making that a little easier.
 As you're using this MicroStrategy Embedding SDK Docs, you may come across an article that you want to make an update to.
 You can find and click the **Edit** button on the top right corner on that article, which will take you to the file in this repo where you'll make your changes.

-Before you make your changes, check to see if an [issue exists](https://github.microstrategy.com/Tech/embedding-sdk-docs/issues) already for the change you want to make.
+Before you make your changes, check to see if an [issue exists](https://github.microstrategy.com/Tech/embedding-sdk-docs-v2/issues) already for the change you want to make.

 ### Don't see your issue?
 Open one

-If you spot something new, open an issue [here](https://github.microstrategy.com/Tech/embedding-sdk-docs/issues).
+If you spot something new, open an issue [here](https://github.microstrategy.com/Tech/embedding-sdk-docs-v2/issues).
 We'll use the issue to have a conversation about the problem you want to fix.

 ### Ready to make a change?
 Fork the repo